nguyentrituan/portfolio_data_science/README.md

 ## Kaggle Competition - Prediction Interval for Birth Weight

-I have had the opportunity to participate in a Kaggle competition, and we ranked in the top 10 on the leaderboard.
+I have had the opportunity to participate in a Kaggle competition, and we ranked in the top 10 on the leaderboard (Team: Triple Tiger).

 Kaggle Competition Info https://www.kaggle.com/competitions/prediction-interval-competition-i-birth-weight/overview